How we’re celebrating Hispanic communities beyond Hispanic Heritage Month

 Meet the Hiscox Latino Employee Network

-HLEN is co-led by Angie Holmes and Andres Pineda.
-Angie is an IT Business Analyst and Andres is a Finance Program Manager at Hiscox.
-Andres helped found the network in 2018.
-In Andres’s words, members of the network are “committed to making a difference using their time and best efforts to make Hiscox a better place to work based not only on diversity of thought, but by using their personal experiences and backgrounds to build a rich culture in our company.”
+HLEN is led by Dianne Paliouras, US Property Services Manager at Hiscox.
+The network was founded in 2018, and is committed to making a difference using time and best efforts, of its employee members to make Hiscox a better place to work based not only on diversity of thought, but by using their personal experiences and backgrounds to build a rich culture in our company.
+The HLEN welcomes all Hiscox employees to join.

 The network is made up of individuals from various departments at Hiscox and across multiple Latin countries, however, the network underscores the fact that you don’t need to be of Latin heritage to join the group.

-“We encourage people to know that this network is not only for Latinos to join it is for everyone who would like to become part of the familia and get to meet other people outside of your department,” Angie says.
+“We encourage people to know that this network is not only for Latinos to join.
+It is for everyone who would like to become part of the familia.
+It’s a great way to meet people outside of your department,” Dianne says.

 The network also has deep roots in the community.
 To achieve its mission of fostering cultural and professional growth, HLEN consistently works with non-profits and charities to push their message forward.
 Here are some of the ways HLEN is working within the community.

-1. Partnership with the Junior Achievement program in Georgia.
+- Partnership with the Junior Achievement program in Georgia.
 Members of HLEN volunteer to put on simulated economic situations that teach middle and high school students the groundwork of managing personal budgets.
-“I volunteered with 3DE, a joint venture with the Junior Achievement program, dedicated to reengineering relevant and experimental real world business concepts,” says Angie.

 What’s on tap for NHHM